mangos/mangos-svn/trunk/contrib/vmap_debugger/readme.txt

-Here you find my visual debugging tool.
+Here you find a visual debugging tool.
 With that you can check it yourself.
-Compile it yourself or just use my precompiled version.
-The precompiled version should not need any additional libraries (I hope).
-If you try to compile it yourself you need G3D library 6.10 and SDL 1.2.8 or higher.
+You need to compile it yourself or just use the precompiled version.
+The precompiled version should not need any additional libraries.
+If you try to compile it yourself you need G3D library 7.00 and SDL 1.2.8 or higher.

 There is NO “how to compile support”....
 You will manage it, if you need to...